catalina-macovei/sentiment-analysis-nlp/README.md

 # Sentiment Analysis NLP project
 - In this project we make binary and multi-class sentiment analysis.
 - The reviews are in many languages, so we have to detect first which language is used then decide wherever review is positive or negative.
 - The training dataset is ```imdb_reviews.csv``` movie reviews.
-But it is only for available for binary sentiment analysis.
+But it is only available for binary sentiment analysis.
 We have to make multi-class analysis.

 ![workflow-diagram.png](diagrams/workflow-diagram.png)